Over time, rain jackets can lose their water-repellency.

 Waterproofing doesn’t last forever.

-Whether from rubbing against a dirty car while packing up groceries, or a muddy dog wanting snuggles, a dirty jacket will stop repelling water.
+Whether from playing in the rain or a muddy dog wanting snuggles, a dirty jacket will stop repelling water.

 Here’s how to clean: